GreatJeff90/e-voting/README.md

 # ABSU E-Voting System

-ABSU E-Voting is a web-based voting system designed to facilitate student elections at the Abia State University.
+ABSU E-Voting is a web-based voting system that facilitates student elections at Abia State University.
 The platform allows students to securely cast votes for candidates running for various positions in student government.

 ## Features